SD-2023-CS10/Project-Version-0/database/README.md

 Medcurity provided us with a spreadsheet that contained a list of information that they ask their clients to provide them as part of their device inventory.
 We took this list, made each item a column in our database, and then normalized the it.
 We also added a User relation that will store authorized usernames, the hash of their salted passwords, and the client that they are associated with (and therefore have access to view and update).

+A quick overview of the schema:
+- Client is its own relation since it is a foreign key for many other relations but has no additional, determined attributes of its own.
+- User requires unique user names for ease of user creation.
+Users are tied to a specific client, which determines what information they can access.
+Users have a password that they use to login to the system; the password is salted and hashed before being stored; the PHP function doing that returns a 60 character string, but noted that number could be expanded in the future, up to 255 characters, hence why we chose the type of the field to be VARCHAR(255).
+- Vendors are mostly defined by their email address, as theoretically many venders may have the same name, but they cannot have the same email.
+However, a single vendor could be the vendor for multiple clients but have different BAAs and dates with each, requiring the relation to have a composite key of (email, client).
+- Location has a surrogate key, as there is no easy way to define it through its fields, and is a foreign key that is referenced by Server.
+- Server doesn't require any fields be NOT NULL, so it also has a surrogate key.
+It references Location as a foreign key as previously mentioned.
+It stores the IP address as a BIGINT, as that is required for IPv6 addresses.
+Since an IPv4 and IPv6 address can look the same in decimal notation but be different in practice, we also store the IP version as an attribute.
+To ensure data integrity, we place appropriate checks and uniqueness requirements on IP addresses and versions.
+- Inv_Item is the main relation, storing the devices and software that are the main focus of this project.
+It uses a surrogate key, since none of the fields are NOT NULL, and what may be filled in or blank is not a given.
+Of note, it places a upper-bounds check on MAC addresses; MAC addresses need to be stored as a BIGINT due to their size, but cannot be the full size permitted by BIGINT.
+Also, fields that should represent monetary values are stored as DECIMAL(13,4) to follow the Generally Accepted Accounting Principles (GAAP).

 ## Python API for Crawler

 To use the API in the Crawler script, do the following.